Skip to main content

 Drive time from Seattle: About three hours

 It’s not too often you get to sleep on the water.
 In south-central British Columbia, Shuswap is Canada’s houseboating mecca, a sprawling, multi-armed lake with 119 square miles of water to recreate in and on, surrounded by a thick forest of spruce, birch and cedar.
 Some houseboats even have waterslides, hot tubs and fireplaces.
 Avoid the party boaters and hang out near the white-sand beaches at the ends of Anstey Arm and Seymour Arm.
 With 600-plus miles of shoreline to explore, it won’t be hard to find a quiet spot.
-Shuswap Lake Marine Provincial Park has oodles of boat-access-only beaches, beckoning with the promise of adventure.
+Shuswap Lake Marine Provincial Park has oodles of beaches accessible only by boat, beckoning with the promise of adventure.
 You’ll also find loads of trails for biking and hiking, and good scuba spots, too (including the fall sockeye run returning to the Adams River).
+Bluewater Houseboats and Sicamous Houseboats, among many other companies, offer houseboat rentals and charters.

 Don’t miss: The sometimes challenging 2-mile loop hike up along Celesta Creek through Albas Falls’ series of five cascades; dock at Steamboat Bay.
 Keep your eyes peeled for bears!